jundalisay/spblist/content/en/research/yang/lecture/section-34.md

 (2.92)

-This results in coupled, ordinary di↵erential equations for h(r) and k(r).
+This results in coupled, ordinary differential equations for h(r) and k(r).

 In general, they cannot be solved analytically, but it is not difficult to find numerical solutions for the minimal ’t Hooft-Polyakov monopole.